topcoder-platform/skill-importer-framework/README.md

 - Start the app
 - Generate test data `npm run seed`
-- You can generate additiona admin users by udpating `test_files/seed-admin.js` and run `npm run seed-admin`
+- You can generate additional admin users by updating `test_files/seed-admin.js` and run `npm run seed-admin`
 - Import `docs/postman_collection.json` and `docs/postman_environment.json` to Postman
 - Change `URL` environment variable in Postman according to your deployment.
 If you deploy locally, it should be `http://localhost:3000/api/v1` by default
 - Send `/login` requests first so that the access tokens are cached for subsequent calls

-### For adding GitHub account, you need to verify using a web browser:
+### For adding GitHub/GitLab account, you need to verify using a web browser:
 - Go to `http://localhost:3000/html` (this url is only available for `NODE_ENV !== 'production'`)
 - Enter username, password or you can use the pre-populated
 - Click `Login`
 - Check the login response to make sure the user is logged in successfully
-- Click `Connect GitHub`
+- Click `Connect GitHub` or `Connect GitLab`
-- You will be redirected to GitHub, follow the screens to authenticate with GitHub
+- You will be redirected to GitHub/GitLab, follow the screens to authenticate with GitHub/GitLab
-- GitHub will redirect you back to `http://localhost:3000/api/v1/connect/github/callback`
+- GitHub/GitLab will redirect you back to `http://localhost:3000/api/v1/connect/github/callback`
-- Check the DB to verify that github account is created (you can use DynamoDB console, or any client tool)
+- Check the DB to verify that GitHub/GitLab account is created (you can use DynamoDB console, or any client tool)

 ### To verify the Importer Job
 - Use Postman call (`Run Importer Job`) to make call to the API to run the job immediately